Have you considered taking advantage of p2p lending as a passive income source?

 As a borrower, you can take advantage of these lower rates.
 You can use them to pay off higher rate interest cards and loans and save yourself thousands of dollars in the process.

-Asking for Small Personal Loans:
+Asking for Small Personal Loans

 The P2P site makes its money by taking a small percentage of the interest on each loan.
 This is their fee for brokering the transaction.

-- Borrowers with great credit will pay the lowest interest rates (say around 6%).
+- Borrowers with great credit will pay the lowest interest rates (say around 6%)

-These scheduled payments of interest and principal have been hailed by many passive income enthusiasts as a wonderful alternative to traditional forms of investing.
+The scheduled payments of interest and principal have been hailed by many passive income enthusiasts as a fantastic alternative to traditional forms of investing.

-Reducing Risk By Diversifying Borrowers:
+Reducing Risk By Diversifying Borrowers

 As is the case with any loan, there is the risk that the borrower could default.
 This would mean that they fail to pay back the principal and interest that they owe.

 However, they do have the highest probability of paying back their loans in full.
 Investors with poor credit have the highest chance of failing to meet the obligations of their loans.

-The money for that loan will come from many investors in the form of $25, $50, and even $100 increments (called notes).
-By spreading their notes across many different borrowers, P2P investors can minimize the risk of default.
+The money for that loan will come from many investors in the form of $500, $1000 or $2000 increments.
+By spreading your deposit investments across many different borrowers, you can minimize risk of loss.